 After all the hard work and sleepless nights of the early years, your brand is off and running.
 Consumers love what you offer, you’re stocked in various places and (hopefully) you’re making a profit!

-How can you best ensure your brand survives as you continue to grow?
+How can you best ensure your brand flourishes as you continue to grow?

 Ensure you have a clear brand ambition